Fellowship in International Law

 Virginia Law is one of a select group of American law schools that nominates candidates for a clerkship with the ICJ.
 The Law School provides up to $40,000 to support the nine-month clerkship, which is open to graduates in the five most recent classes.

 In addition to working summers at firms and other employers that deal with aspects of international law, a number of students find public service positions abroad.
-The student-run Public Interest Law Association offers $3,500 to $5,900 grants to help fund a broad array of summer public interest opportunities, which have recently included internships with the U.N.
-World Food Program in Rome; the Justice for Widows and Orphans Project in Lusaka, Zambia; and the U.N.
-High Commissioner for Refugees Protection Unit in Addis Ababa, Ethiopia, among others.
-The Human Rights Program arranges a student summer internship with the International Criminal Tribunal for Rwanda, in Arusha, Tanzania; students may also apply for a limited number of grants for other human rights internships.
-DLA Piper Rudnick Gray Cary in Washington, D.C., has established a place for a Virginia student to work as a summer fellow with the firm’s Kosovo pro bono legal reform initiative, and the Law School recently established internships with Human Rights First.
+The student-run Public Interest Law Association offers $3,500 to $6,000 grants to help fund a broad array of summer public interest opportunities, which have recently included internships with ANT Lawyers Vietnam in Ho Chi Minh City, Vietnam; the International Criminal Tribunal for the former Yugoslavia at The Hague in the Netherlands; and the International Press Institute in Vienna, Austria, among others.
 More on Human Rights Program Fellowships

-Nearly 200 Virginia Law graduates currently work overseas in 35 countries and every continent.
-They include the Chief Legal Officer of Citibank-Japan (Tokyo), the Secretary General of the ICC International Court of Arbitration (Paris), and the Head of European Operations for Morgan Stanley (London).
-Alumni also practice abroad in the various global offices of firms such as White & Case, King & Spalding, Linklaters, and Clifford Chance.
-Graduates have received Fulbright fellowships to study abroad, and have worked for government and NGO employers dealing with international law and human rights at home and overseas, including the United Nations, the Capital Area Immigrants’ Rights Coalition, the Center for Justice and Accountability, Human Rights Watch, the Center for National Security Studies, the U.S. Department of Justice Board of Immigration Appeals, the U.S. Army JAG Corps, Global Rights, and the U.S. Agency for International Development, among others.
+Graduates have received Fulbright fellowships to study abroad, and have worked for government and NGO employers dealing with international law and human rights at home and overseas, including the United Nations, the Capital Area Immigrants’ Rights Coalition, the Center for Justice and Accountability, Human Rights Watch, the Center for National Security Studies, the U.S. Department of Justice Board of Immigration Appeals, the U.S. Army JAG Corps, Global Rights and the U.S. Agency for International Development, among others.

 OUR ALUMS LIVE